Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs: Simulation study

-We also show a simulation for a regression model with a survival outcome, specifically an accelerated failure time (AFT) model, with censored observations.
-To use the proposed Bayesian knockoff filter, we adapt the stochastic search MCMC procedure of \cite{sha2006bayesian}, that makes use of data augmentation techniques \citep{tanner1987calculation}.
-Let $T_i$ represent the time-to-event for the $i$-th subject and $c_i$ the censoring time.
-AFT models assume a multiplicative effect on the survival times of the general form $\log (T_i) = X_i \beta + \epsilon_i$, where the errors $\epsilon_i$ may have several distributions.
-Here, we assume the errors to be i.i.d.
-Gaussian variables.
-To allow for censored observations, we introduce a latent variable $y_i$ such that

-where $T^*_i$ is defined as $\min(T_i, c_i)$ and $\kappa_i = \mathbbm{1}_{T_i \le c_i}$ is the censoring indicator.
-Here, we assume that the latent variable $y_i$ given the covariates $X$ follows the model described in Equation~\eqref{eq:pY} with $p(Y \mid X, U)$ as in Equation \eqref{eq:work_U}, with the same prior specification.
+We also show results on a simulation from an AFT model for survival outcome, with censored observations.
 We generate the covariates following the scheme employed in Scenario~$3$ above, and then generate the log of the survival times from the linear AFT model.
 We allow for $25$ \% of the subjects to be censored.
-Table \ref{tab:aft} shows performances of our proposed method, compared to the spike-and-slab method for AFT models of \cite{sha2004bayesian} and to the same AFT model without knockoff latent variable, as also implemented by \cite{peterson2016joint}.
+Table \ref{tab:aft} shows performances of our proposed method, compared with the spike-and-slab method for AFT models of \cite{sha2004bayesian}, the same AFT model without \bcolch the latent knockoff layer \ech, as also implemented by \cite{peterson2016joint} { and the non-local spike-and-slab prior as proposed by \cite{johnson2012bayesian}}.
 These results are consistent with those for Scenario 3 in the previous simulation and also show that the proposed procedure suffers the least from the presence of censored data.